Wayanad Wildlife Sanctuary

-Established in 1973, the sanctuary is now an integral part of the Nilgiri Biosphere Reserve.
-It is bounded by protected area network of Nagarhole National Park and Bandipur National Park in Karnataka in the northeast, and on the southeast by Mudumalai National Park in Tamil Nadu.
-The Western Ghats, Nilgiri Sub-Cluster (6,000^{+} km^{2}), including all of the sanctuary, is under consideration by the World Heritage Committee for selection as a World Heritage Site.
+It is an integral part of the Nilgiri Biosphere Reserve and bounded by the protected area network of Nagarhole National Park and Bandipur National Park in Karnataka in the northeast, and on the southeast by Mudumalai National Park in Tamil Nadu.
+The Western Ghats, Nilgiri Sub-Cluster 6000 km2, including all of the sanctuary, was under consideration by the World Heritage Committee for selection as a World Heritage Site.